4d/go-mobile/docs/project-definition/actions.md

 |||.error(message : string)|Function|shows a message in native app for the developer|
 |||.debug(message : string)|Function|shows a message in native app for the developer|
 |||.verbose(message : string)|Function|shows a message in native app for the developer|

+#### 4D Server Side

+On the 4D Server side, you can get the context of the app (entity and/or dataclass) in the `On Web authentication` or `On Web connection` database methods, where you need to call the Mobile App Server.

 ### On Mobile App Action